 Here are the rules: We’ve all been at zero and even below zero several times, we’ve battled back a few times, and then we did it again and believe or not, again.
 We’ve all started new jobs and new careers.
-Sometimes because our interests and what we thought we wanted changed.
+Sometimes because of our interests and what we thought we wanted to be changed.
 A few times because all bridges had been burned beyond repair and almost always because we desperately needed money.

 People who knew you back in those days, dont know you at all today.
 And so it goes.

 Here we are again, saying goodbye to one year and starting a new year, which is the perfect time to change and become a new person financially.
 A critical first step is to increase your financial knowledge and get your personal finances on track.
 Whether you feel like you are on track to meet your goals or need a little extra boost to get on track, mark each of these items off your 2017 checklist to ensure a successful year.

 Life happens quickly, and an emergency can quickly crush a bank account if not prepared for.
 Start your 2017 right by looking at your emergency fund.
 If you dont have one, start one immediately!
 If you dont think you need an emergency fund, you are wrong.
 You never know when an emergency could happen.